Have some new valuable jewelry in the house? Receive a piece of artwork for your collection? Protect it!

 It’s exciting to receive expensive gifts from a loved one — or to give it as a gift.
 Not to mention romantic.
-But if you’re lucky enough to have some new jewelry, art, or silver in your home from the holidays or Valentine’s Day, you should take a few minutes to think about something you probably don’t find exciting or romantic: insurance.
+But if you’re lucky enough to have some new jewelry, art or silver in your home this Valentine’s Day, you should take a few minutes to think about something you probably don’t find exciting or romantic: insurance.

 Don’t know where to turn?
 Don’t worry.
-At The Insurance Place, we think it is exciting to help our customers protect what’s most important to them — so we’re ready to help and can answer all of your questions.
+Your agents at The Insurance Place think it is exciting to help our customers protect what’s most important to them — so we’re ready to help and can answer all of your questions.

 You may need to purchase additional coverage.
-Your homeowner’s policy covers valuable items only up to set amounts.
+Your homeowners policy only covers certain items up to the special limits listed in the policy.
 This can include jewelry, fine arts, silver, and maybe even fire arms.
-If the cost of replacing your new item exceeds that limit, you will want to purchase scheduled personal property (SPP) coverage, also referred to as a personal articles floater (PAF).
+If the cost of replacing your valuable items exceeds that limit, you will want to purchase scheduled personal property (SPP) coverage, also referred to as a personal articles floater (PAF).
 In addition, if you are looking for broader coverage that includes a stone falling out or a ring that has just gone missing, we should definitely talk about scheduling that item.
 You can check your policy or give us a call at 303-232-3100 to find out your policy’s special limits.

 You might want to reconsider your deductible amounts.
 As always, this impacts your policy premium.
 It’s a good idea to take a look at your deductibles whenever you make a change to your policy.

 Do you need an appraisal?
-You may need to have an independent appraisal if the insurance company requires it or if you don’t know the value of your item.
-On an appraisal or original bill of sale, each item should be listed with a description and value on paper.
+You may need to have an independent appraisal if the insurance company requires it or if you don’t know the value of your jewelry.
+Each item should be listed with a description and value on paper.
 New purchases usually come with the needed documentation.